boveus/hyrax-wiki/Using-Sidekiq-with-Sufia.md

 mount Sidekiq::Web => '/sidekiq'
 ```

 **For production applications** you will likely want to secure access to this queue interface.
 There are various ways to do this depending on the scope of your application.
 Please see the [authentication](https://github.com/mperham/sidekiq/wiki/Monitoring#authentication) section of the Sidekiq wiki for options.
-Since Hyrax uses Devise, the examples given will be available for you to integrate.
+Since Sufia uses Devise, the examples given will be available for you to integrate.

 ## Starting Sidekiq
-The most direct way to start Sidekiq is by opening a separate terminal window or tab, ensuring that you are in your project directory, and starting the service:
+The most direct way to start Sidekiq is by opening a separate terminal window or tab, ensuring that you are in your project directory, and starting the service (**note that this may require `bundle exec` depending on how you use Ruby**):

 ```
-bundle exec sidekiq
+sidekiq
 ```

-**For production applications** there are a few ways to deploy and manage sidekiq.
+**For production applications**, there are a few ways to deploy and manage sidekiq.
 If you are using Capistrano, you can consider the following options:

 * [Use Upstart and Capistrano for Ubuntu and Centos 6.x](https://github.com/mperham/sidekiq/wiki/Deploying-to-Ubuntu)
 * [capistrano-sidekiq plugin](https://github.com/seuros/capistrano-sidekiq)